 n Prestressed beams should be set carefully.
 Make certain tops of the beams have proper spacing so the panels will fit within tolerances allowed.
 Also make certain tops of beams over the diaphragms have proper spacing before tightening bolts in the diaphragms.

 n Beam elevations to set bridge deck grades should be taken before deck panels are set.
 These elevations need to be taken at frequent intervals to account for the "stair stepping" effect of deck panels.
-Deck panels range from 1.3 to 2.4 m (4 to 8 feet) in width, depending on the application.
-It is recommended to have a beam elevation at each panel joint for panels 1.8 m (6 feet) and over and at every other joint for panels less than 1.8 m (6 feet).
+Deck panels range from 4 to 8 feet in width, depending on the application.
+It is recommended to have a beam elevation at each panel joint for panels 6 feet and over and at every other joint for panels less than 6 feet.

 n Fiberboard should be glued or attached to the beams prior to setting panels.
 The fiberboard should be cut so a relatively flat surface is developed for panels to set on.
 Make certain the fiberboard is located at the outside edge of the beams.
 The beams should be finished smooth on this outside edge.